Top Recent IPOs: New Investment Opportunities

 ALX filed to go public on June 26, 2020, and priced a couple of weeks later, on July 16, 2020.
 The offering consisted of 8.5 million shares.
 The original price range was $15 to $17.
 However, ALX stock began trading at $19 per share.
 ALX’s market cap was $730 million.

 You can look at ALX Oncology’s prospectus here.

 AlloVir (Nasdaq: ALVR)

-Allovir is a clinical-stage cell therapy company.
-It develops T cell therapies to treat and prevent viral diseases.
-Allovir’s therapy aims to restore immunity in patients with T cell deficiencies.
-Many patients with a viral disease have limited or no therapy options.
+AlloVir is a clinical-stage cell therapy company.
+It develops T-cell therapies to treat and prevent viral diseases.
+AlloVir’s therapy aims to restore immunity in patients with T-cell deficiencies.
+Many patients with a viral disease have few if any therapy options.
 The company will enter its primary candidate into treatment trials in the fourth quarter of 2020.

 Recent IPOs: June